jhoelzel/jhoelzel.github.io/_posts/2024-09-05-All-roads-lead-to-azure-eventually.md

 Ensuring compliance across diverse environments requires a comprehensive approach—one that secures every endpoint, controls access to your clusters, and maintains detailed audit logs.
 With the right tools in place, you can build an infrastructure that’s both powerful and secure, keeping your operations running smoothly, no matter where your infrastructure or your team is located.

----

-This draft is refined to align with a senior engineer's perspective, focusing on practical, real-world applications of the tools and strategies needed to manage security and compliance in a multicloud environment.
-The bonus section on managing Apple devices adds depth, addressing the realities of mixed-device environments with the same technical rigor applied to the rest of the infrastructure.